Mary Dorothy Edwards: Biography

 Mary Dorothy Edwards was born in Rhodesia on 7 February 1909, where her father worked as a mining engineer.
 She returned to New Zealand after her father's death at the age of 17, settling in Dunedin.
 Edwards had a brother who studied at Lincoln College.

 In Dunedin Edwards worked for architect Eric Miller to gain her testimonials of study but the training was disrupted by the Depression.

 Edwards enrolled in the University of Auckland School of Architecture in 1932, graduating in 1938-1939.
 There were only five people in her class and she became the third woman to graduate with a Bachelor of Architecture in New Zealand.
 She was awarded the Amalgamated Brick Prize by the School of Architecture in 1934 for the best design in brick.

 Edwards took unpaid work with Charles Toole and Robert MacLaurin to complete her required hours for the Bachelor of Architecture.
 After graduation she found employment with the Public Works Department in the architectural Division.
 For six years Edwards worked on military projects for New Zealand and American forces.
 She designed naval and military barracks, camps, gunposts, lookouts, bomb depots and hospitals.

-Edwards became registered by the NZIA in 1940, folllowing a nomination by Basil Hooper.
+Edwards became registered by the NZIA in 1940, following a nomination by Basil Hooper.
 This also allowed her to gain membership to the Royal Institute of British Architects.